Lucca-rgb/Lucca-rgb/README.md

 <br>
 - 😄 Pronouns: He/Him
 <br>
 - ⚡ Fun fact: I love to draw and read, especially comics, and I’m proud to be part of the LGBTQ+ community🏳️‍🌈.
+My chosen name is Lucca.
 <hr>
 <h4>- My skills</h4>